SketchUp

+SketchUp is a proprietary 3D modeling and computer-aided design software for creating and manipulating 3D models, aimed at architecture, interior design, set design, product design, and manufacturing.

-SketchUp was originally founded by @Last Software in 2000, before the company was acquired by Google in 2006.
-Google then sold the Sketchup software to Trimble Inc. in 2012.
+SketchUp was founded by @Last Software in 1999, before the company was acquired by Google in 2006.
+Google subsequently sold Sketchup to Trimble Inc. in 2012.
 The software has a free web-based version and three paid subscriptions to gain access to applications for Windows and macOS.

 History

 @Last Software

 SketchUp was developed by startup company @Last Software of Boulder, Colorado, which was co-founded in 1999 by Brad Schell and Joe Esch.
-SketchUp was created in August 2000 as a 3D content creation tool and was envisioned as a software program for design professionals.
+SketchUp was created in August 1999 as a 3D content creation tool and was envisioned as a software program for design professionals.
 The program won a Community Choice Award at its first trade show in 2000.
 The first macOS release of SketchUp won a "Best of Show" at Macworld in 2002.